Lord Mayor: 'I don't stay silent' on views

 "I was not being offensive, I felt I wouldn't have been honest in myself," she said.

-"I don't follow that spiritual aspect, and I feel I made the correct decision in standing up and saying: It's okay to be different in Belfast."
+"I don't follow that spiritual aspect, and I feel I made the correct decision in standing up and saying 'it's okay to be different in Belfast'."

-The lord mayor will leave office awaiting the outcome of an investigation into whether or not she broke the councillors code of conduct in 2016 - for issuing leaflets criticising other parties on Belfast City Council which opposed the audio recording of planning committee meetings being made public.
+The lord mayor will leave office awaiting the outcome of an investigation into whether or not she broke the councillors' code of conduct in 2016 - for issuing leaflets criticising other parties on Belfast City Council which opposed the audio recording of planning committee meetings being made public.

 A statement from the Local Government Commissioner for Standards said its investigation is in its "final stages".